 A hip nudge is a behavior a dog shows when it nudges another with its hip or rear end.
 Dogs often use this sort of behavior towards people, typically during greeting ceremonies when we show the dog passive friendliness by crouching down to it.
-The dog will then walk towards us, turn round and either nudge us gently with its hip or rear end, or stand passively with its back turned to us.
+The dog will walk towards us and turn round.
+Then, it will either nudge us gently with its hip or rear end or stand passively with its back turned to us.

 The hip nudge functions as a pacifying behavior.
 It signals friendliness.
 By turning its back to us, the dog shows that it doesn’t intend to attack—it turns its teeth away.
 At the same time, it shows that it trusts us.